luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 ***

 It's definitely a toss up between Julia and Scala.
 Julia is created for technical computing.
 And some have said that it is also general purpose.
 It hasn't reached a 1.0 version yet.
 Sometimes, I'll run into bugs when loading new libraries.
 Searching for fixes is usually a longer process.
 Documentation is not consistent, but all the Julia packages are hosted on Github.
+I thought that Julia didn't support tail-call optimization.
+But, there is the `Lazy.jl` package, which has an implementation.
+You basically use the macro `@bounce` before the function definition.
+There's an example [here](https://github.com/MikeInnes/Lazy.jl).
+Also, you won't be able to play around with your own data structures / classes very much.
+Things like inheritance are only supported for abstract types.
+(Basically only a few built-in types.)
 In short, Julia is lightning fast, and quick to develop in, but there is a moderate lack of consistency in documentation and interoperability of packages.
-Still, it's *pretty* fast.
+Still, it's *pretty* fast for linear algebra computations.
 Also it's quite mobile because it runs the LLVM virtual machine.
+But it I think it fails as a general purpose language.

 Scala is much more mature of a language and has attracted many large enterprises and users.
 It is general purpose.
 It has full support for